maty714/VBA-Macros/README.md

 **Description:**

-PAV was used to create multiple emails with information derived from a report and send them automatically.
+1. PAV was used to create multiple emails with information derived from a report and send them automatically.
 Each email contained check images and affiliated    information.
 This was the very first Macro I made.

-BP_Entry was used to take information from reports and format them into a Journal Entry.
+2. BP_Entry was used to take information from reports and format them into a Journal Entry.
 This was the second Macro I made.

+3.Bank_Entry uses OOP to classify items from a bank statement and create a journal entry off of that information

 **Lessons Learned:**